Swimming and Water Safety

-Where adults other than teachers, are engaged to assist school staff in the supervision or instruction of swimming groups, principals should refer to the Memorandum to Principals Welfare of Students While Engaged in Activities Conducted Under the Auspices of the School (97/138) in order to assess their bona fides.
+Where adults other than teachers, are engaged to assist school staff in the supervision or instruction of swimming groups, principals should refer to the relevant requirements within the procedures for securing current Working With Children Check.

 Sports activities and excursions involving water activities are to be accompanied by a staff member with current training in cardio-pulmonary resuscitation (CPR) and emergency care (Memorandum 93/3142).
 Re-accreditation for CPR is required annually and every three (3) years for the emergency care qualification.

 Students need to be progressively introduced to and taught the skills needed for safe participation.
 To ensure that students have a safe and enjoyable experience, it is important that their skill levels and abilities are appropriate for the activity and the venue.

 The preparation of students to be safe recreational swimmers will vary according to the student's age, ability and experience, the venue and the nature of the proposed swimming activity.
 Such preparation might include the following types of information and procedures:

 - The potential risks of swimming at the selected venue.

 - The essential safe practices for swimming at the venue.

 - The boundaries of the swimming and out-of-water waiting, rest or playing area.

 - How to use swimming aids and other equipment safely.